 - Dirty Cop: Virtually the entire Wingmen force (especially post-Hawkworld), except for Katar and (Depending on the Writer) Shayera Hol.

-- Doing in the Wizard : Reinventing Hawkman as a Sci Fi hero instead of a supernatural one.
+- Doing in the Wizard : Reinventing Hawkman as a Sci-Fi hero instead of a supernatural one.

 - Drop the Hammer: DCAU Hawkgirl's primary weapon is an energy mace.

-- Eagleland: The Hawkworld comics tend to portray America in either Flavor 2 or Mixed Flavor, while Katar Hol (inspired by the Declaration of Independence and the Constitution) embraces the Flavor 1 idealism and hopes Thanagar would follow the same example.
+- Eagleland: The Hawkworld comics tend to portray America in either Flavor 2 or Mixed Flavor, while Katar Hol (inspired by the Declaration of Independence and the Constitution) embraces the Flavor 1 idealism and hopes Thanagar might follow the same example.

 - Empowered Badass Normal